DefinitelyTyped/tsd/README.md

 ### What is the location of the cache folders?

-The cache is stored in the users home directory (like `$ npm` does).
+The cache is stored in the users home directory (like `$ npm`).
 Use `$ tsd settings` to view the current paths.
 Use the `--cacheDir` to override the cache directory, or `--cacheMode` to modify caching behaviour.

 ### I have a suggestion or idea